cissa-unimelb/constitution/constitution.md

 	5. the Diversity Director, who must be a woman or identify as non-binary.

-	6. the Events Director;

-	7. the Product Director;
+	6. the Product Director;

-	8. the Hackathon Director;
+	7. the Hackathon Director;